gushov/lilobj/README.md

 ### creates(args...)

-Returns new object with the prototype of the caller and invokes the contruct method with args
+Returns new object with the prototype of the caller and invokes the construct method with args

 ## Browser usage